Photos: U.S. Marine Corps Fighters Deploy with Royal Navy Carrier

 In this month’s group exercise, HMS Queen Elizabeth will be joined by seven Royal Navy destroyers, frigates and auxiliaries, plus other supporting units, to form a full carrier strike group.
 It will soon join maneuvers for Joint Warrior, NATO’s largest annual exercise.

 “The United Kingdom’s maritime renaissance has been unfolding over many years, as we introduced a new generation of ships, submarines and aircraft into service.
-But this marks the first time we have brought them together in a cohesive, potent, fighting force," Commodore Steve Moorhouse, Commander UK Carrier Strike Group.
+But this marks the first time we have brought them together in a cohesive, potent, fighting force," said Commodore Steve Moorhouse, the strike group's commander.
 “HMS Queen Elizabeth will be operating with the largest air group of fifth generation fighters assembled anywhere in the world.
 Led by the Royal Navy, and backed by our closest allies, this new carrier strike group puts real muscle back into NATO and sends a clear signal that the United Kingdom takes its global role seriously.”

 “You need to go back more than three decades to find the UK operating anything on this scale or complexity . . .
 The era of big-deck, fast jet carrier operations is back," said 617 Squadron’s Commanding Officer, Royal Navy Commander Mark Sparrow.